-We are pleased to announce the launch of Tourism Atlantic’s (ACOA) Strategic Tourism Strategy for Areas and Regions (STAR) program for the Annapolis Valley region.
+We are excited to release the Final Report of Tourism Atlantic’s (ACOA) Strategic Tourism Strategy for Areas and Regions (STAR) program for the Annapolis Valley region.
 With the help of Richard Innes, our tourism consultant, the program will assist the region in becoming a sustainable tourism destination through strategic, collaborative, community-based tourism development.

 The program is based on strategic and collaborative destination development encouraging active participation from the tourism industry, local organizations, government, communities and residents.

-Click here for the most recent update on the STAR Program.
+Click here for the Final Report on the STAR Program.

 STAR 7 Step Process